aurelia/cli/doc/article/en-US/webpack.md

 Similarly, Karma can be started using `au karma` or `au karma --watch`.

 However, Protractor is a bit different.
 It has to be started through `nps`, so make sure that you've installed that globally (`npm install nps -g`).
 Afterwards, run `nps e2e` to start Protractor.

+## ASP.NET Core
+When developing an ASP.NET Core application you will want to set the `ASPNETCORE_ENVIRONMENT` environment variable.
+Detailed instructions can be found on the [Microsoft Docs](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments#setting-the-environment).